The Big Phone Call

 “He owns a shoe repair shop in Paramount,” Lou answered.

 “Well, how would you like to buy him a whole chain of shoe repair shops?”

 Louie said he thought that would be great.
 Abe said, well work with me and you’ll be able to do that in no time.
 Dave was quiet.
 Lou was impressed.
 I was ready to leave.

 We meet with Joe, who it turned out had never even seen the band play.
 He’d heard us on the radio and read about us in the LA Times.
 I wasn’t so knocked out by his studio resume, even though he’d produced Boz Scaggs’ trillion selling album Silk Degrees.
 There was nothing so rock ’n roll about that.

 I’m thinking, Joe seems like a nice guy, but his lawyer is bringing us into the deal.
 That seems like a conflict of interest right there.
-Abe says he’ll represent us, but that would be like having no representation at all, if anything goes wrong with Joe.”
+Abe says he’ll represent us, but that would be like having no representation at all, if anything goes wrong with Joe or the company.”

 Abe was going to prepare the deal.
 We were supposed to leave and go home and think it about it.
 It just smelled like a big corporate rip off to me, where the bands gets chewed up and spit out, the records tank, and the careers are ruined.
 I had my eyes out for this stuff.
 I wasn’t buying.

 Lou’s dad was sure gonna be glad to open that chain, if anybody ever heard from us again after we signed this deal.
 I can’t remember what he used to entice the rest of us.
 I wasn’t listening anymore.
 Sorry, Louie.
 It wasn’t gonna be that easy.
 On our way out of the office past Rachel, I borrowed her pen and a piece of paper and scrawled: “Thanks But No Thanks: The Plimsouls.”
 I handed the paper to her and said, “Please pass this note into Abe for me.”